Workstation Setup

 Balena Etcher Portable edition can be used without needing to install.
 This can be convenient to not clutter your machine with extraneous programs, or to write files from a machine where you do not have administrative permissions to install new programs.

-For a complete walkthrough of what Balena Etcher looks like, review the image writing process for the driver's station.
+For a complete walkthrough of what Balena Etcher looks like, review the image writing process from the appendix (this page).

 Initial Setup Tasks